Quest Software Earnings Preview

 Quest Software (NAS: QSFT) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
 The company will unveil its latest earnings Tuesday.
-Quest Software designs, develops, markets, distributes and supports enterprise systems management software products.
+Quest Software designs, develops, markets, distributes, and supports enterprise systems management software products.
+It markets products related to application management and database management.

 What analysts say:

-Revenue forecasts: On average, analysts predict $202.2 million in revenue this quarter.
-That would represent a rise of 8.6% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $243.7 million in revenue this quarter.
+That would represent a rise of 12.4% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.19 per share.
-Estimates range from $0.18 to $0.20.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.46 per share.
+Estimates range from $0.44 to $0.48.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 97.6% awarding it an "outperform" rating.
-The community at large backs the All-Stars with 93.5% granting it a rating of "outperform."
-Fools are gung-ho about Quest Software, though the message boards have been quiet lately with only 27 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 97.2% granting it an "outperform" rating.
+The community at large is in line with the All-Stars, with 93.4% assigning it a rating of "outperform."
+Fools are bullish on Quest Software, though the message boards have been quiet lately with only 27 posts in the past 30 days.
 Quest Software has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

-Quest Software's profit has risen year over year by an average of more than twofold.
+Quest Software's income has fallen year-over-year by an average of 41.2% over the past five quarters.
 Revenue has now gone up for three straight quarters.
-The company's gross margin shrank by 2.3 percentage points in the last quarter.
-Revenue rose 9.9% while cost of sales rose 30.2% to $27.4 million from a year earlier.
+The company's gross margin shrank by 2.1 percentage points in the last quarter.
+Revenue rose 14.2% while cost of sales rose 33.8% to $31.4 million from a year earlier.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.